-New this year: Average auction draft values per player ($200 standard pool), age and years in NFL.
+Average auction draft values per player ($200 standard pool), age and years in NFL.
 Users can toggle between showing the Risk calculation or Auction Value.

 I recommend reading through this whole post and familiarizing yourself with the all the acronyms.
 You might even practice drafting before you do the real thing.
 It will give you familiarity with taking players off, filtering by position or team and keeping up with the draft in general.